Recovered run memory

 queryis omitted, the daemon returns a recent browse view - when

-queryis present, the daemon ranks visible learnings, recovered runs, and visible skills lexically - recovered-run results come from the daemon’s tracked run-memory index, not from transcript replay
+queryis present, the daemon ranks visible learnings, recovered runs, and visible skills with deterministic query-term scoring - recovered-run results come from the daemon’s tracked run-memory index, not from transcript replay

 Budgeting and overflow avoidance